 - Isolating and changing text color with object buffers

 Skill Level Intermediate

-Hi, I'm EJ Hassenfratz, and welcome to Mograph Techniques, Animating with Cinema 4D Effectors.
-In this course, we'll look at how you can leverage Mograph effectors to create a complex network bumper animation that's driven by only two key frames.
-I will start by showing you how you can set up your scene using Cloner and Fracture objects, then I will show you how you can stack Mograph effectors while using Mograph selection tags to have full control over how your objects are manipulated by Mograph Effectors.
+(bell music) - [Voiceover] Hi, I'm EJ Hassenfratz and welcome to Mograph Techniques: Animating with Cinema 4D Effectors. (clicking) In this course, we'll look at how you can leverage Mograph effectors to create a complex network bumper animation that's driven by only two key frames.
+I'll start by showing you how you can set up your scene using cloner and fracture objects.
+Then I'll show you can stack Mograph effectors while using Mograph selection tags to have full control over how your objects are manipulated by Mograph effectors.

-We will then see how we can create an animation that can be quickly and easily changed for iteration and versioning in both cinema 4D and after effects.
+We'll then see how we can create an animation that can be quickly and easily changed for iteration and versioning in both Cinema 4D and After Effects.
 We'll be covering all these features, plus plenty of other tools and techniques.
-Now, let's get started with Mograph Techniques: Animating with Cinema 4D Effectors.
+Now let's get started with Mograph Techniques: Animating with Cinema 4D Effectors.

 Q: I rendered a Compositing Project File (AEC) from CINEMA 4D, but I am unable to import that file into After Effects.